 Your organization's security settings page (Settings > Security) controls how Private Packagist serves packages to Composer.
-The options let you close the download fallback paths Composer would otherwise use when a package cannot be downloaded from Private Packagist.
+The options let you close the download fallback paths Composer would otherwise use when a package cannot be downloaded from Private Packagist, restrict which Composer clients may access your Composer repository, and limit which packages may act as Composer plugins.

 In organizations with suborganizations, these settings can only be changed on the top-level organization.
 The chosen values are propagated to all suborganizations so the whole organization tree shares the same fallback behavior.